 A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
 Fair values have been determined for measurement and/or disclosure purposes based on the following methods.
 Where applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.

-Property, plant and equipment and investment property
+Land and buildings and investment property